towolf/towolf.github.com/docs/PsychTests/DriftTexturePrecisionTest.markdown

 title: DriftTexturePrecisionTest
 categories:
   - PsychTests
+encoding: UTF-8
 ---

 DriftTexturePrecisionTest\(\[highprecision=0\]\[, verbose=0\]\[, filterMode=1\]\)

 This test finds the minimum useful subtexel stepsize of the graphics hardwares texture coordinate interpolators.
-The minimum stepsize is the finest subpixel stepwidth that the gfx\-hardware can resolve into an image in a meaningful way, e.g., for slow subpixel scrolling, drifting gratings and such.
+The minimum stepsize is the finest subpixel stepwidth that the gfx-hardware can resolve into an image in a meaningful way, e.g., for slow subpixel scrolling, drifting gratings and such.

-It draws an alternating black\-white pattern, reads it back, then draws the pattern shifted by some small horizontal amount, reads it back and compares the two drawn images.
+It draws an alternating black-white pattern, reads it back, then draws the pattern shifted by some small horizontal amount, reads it back and compares the two drawn images.
 If they are different then the hardware could resolve the subpixel increment into two different, properly shifted